Augustine of Canterbury: Additional work

 Augustine failed to extend his authority to the Christians in Wales and Dumnonia to the west.
 Gregory had decreed that these Christians should submit to Augustine and that their bishops should obey him, apparently believing that more of the Roman governmental and ecclesiastical organisation survived in Britain than was actually the case.
 According to the narrative of Bede, the Britons in these regions viewed Augustine with uncertainty, and their suspicion was compounded by a diplomatic misjudgement on Augustine's part.
 In 603, Augustine and Æthelberht summoned the British bishops to a meeting south of the Severn.
-These guests retired early to confer with their people, who, according to Bede, advised them to judge Augustine based upon the respect he displayed at their next meeting.
+These guests retired early to confer with their people, who, according to Bede, advised them to judge Augustine by the respect he showed at their next meeting.
 When Augustine failed to rise from his seat on the entrance of the British bishops, they refused to recognise him as their archbishop.
 There were, however, deep differences between Augustine and the British church that perhaps played a more significant role in preventing an agreement.
 At issue were the tonsure, the observance of Easter, and practical and deep-rooted differences in approach to asceticism, missionary endeavours, and how the church itself was organised.
 Some historians believe that Augustine had no real understanding of the history and traditions of the British church, damaging his relations with their bishops.
 Also, there were political dimensions involved, as Augustine's efforts were sponsored by the Kentish king, and at this period the Wessex and Mercian kingdoms were expanding to the west, into areas held by the Britons.